js-bs/Character/README.md

 ### Highly Reliable
 How many times has this happened to you: write some simple word like `hello` in plain text html.
-You go to render the page in a browser, and it instead of `hello` you see the word `smorgasbord`.
-Character also uses character codes which are much more reliable.
+Instead of `hello` the word `smorgasbord` appears on screen.
+Character solves this problem.

 Lightweight, less than 0kb, and no dependencies!